Hooks Return for Final Stand of 2024

 Then, along with the FINAL Bud Light Friday Fireworks show of the year, the first 2,000 fans pick up a Hooks Hat, courtesy of your Coastal Bend Chevy Dealers.

 Corpus Christi Medical Center provides Astros Duffle Bags to the first 2,000 through the turnstiles on Saturday, September 14.
-It's also First Responders Night, presented by LyondellBasell, which features a pregame parade around the playing field of emergency response vehicles, with more than 25 Coastal Bend agencies represented at Whataburger Field that night.
+It's also First Responders Night, presented by LyondellBasell, which features a pregame parade of emergency response vehicles, with more than 25 Coastal Bend agencies represented at Whataburger Field that night.

 Fans at the ballpark Friday and Saturday can bid on game-worn, player-autographed jerseys.
 The in-stadium auction includes Corpus Christi's road grays on Friday and the powder-blue Hooks Fauxback jerseys on Saturday.
 Auction closes at the bottom of the sixth.

-Sunday's 1:05 season finale makes for a perfect afternoon with the family, beginning with Pre Game Catch on the Field from x to x.
+Sunday's 1:05 season finale makes for a perfect afternoon with the family, beginning with Pre Game Catch on the Field.
 Dollar Day nets $1 hot dogs, soft drinks, candy, and Rudy's Prize Wheel Spins.
 And run the bases postgame as part of H-E-B Kids Day.

 The Children's Advocacy Center of the Coastal Bend is this week's recipient of the Share2Care 50/50 Raffle.